PrefectHQ/prefect/docs/orchestration/faq/upgrade_environments.md

 - `ECSRun` (coupled with the [ECS Agent](../agents/ecs.md)) supports configuring ECS Tasks at a finer level than before.
-If you previously configured custom task definitions on the [Fargate Agent](../agents/fargate.md), you may be better served by specifying these options via `ECSRun` objects instead.
-See the [ECSRun API docs](/docs/api/0.15.13/run_configs.md#ecsrun) for a complete list of available options.
+If you previously configured custom task definitions on the Fargate Agent, you may be better served by specifying these options via `ECSRun` objects instead.
+See the [ECSRun API docs](/api/latest/run_configs.md#ecsrun) for a complete list of available options.